MiguelRodo/DevContainerFeatures/src/repos/NOTES.md

 ### Automatic Repository Cloning

 - **Immediate Setup**: By default, the feature automatically clones all repositories specified in the `repos-to-clone.list` file upon creating or starting the devcontainer.
+- **Custom Clone Locations**: You can specify exactly where each repository should be cloned by providing a target directory for each entry in your `repos-to-clone.list` file.
 - **Commands Used**:
   - `repos-workspace-add`: Adds repositories to the VSCode workspace.
-  - `repos-git-clone`: Clones the repositories into the parent directory.
+  - `repos-git-clone`: Clones the repositories into specified directories.

 ### Git Authentication